daveromana/notes-blog/source/_posts/2014-09-07-exokernel-notes.markdown

 ### Exokernel Design

 > The challenge of exokernel is to provide maximum freedom to applications in managing physical resource while protecting them form each other.
 Exokernel separates protection from management through low level interface

+### Exokernel Notes

+Deadlock conditions:
+* mutual exclusion
+* non-preemptive
+* ---
+* ---

+Thrashing vs Livelock

+End-to-end argument: putting reliability in your system, when you have end-to-end reliability checking can only be viewed as optimization.